Marketing Automation as Sales Enablement

 Scheduling a meeting with a prospect or client is a pain in the butt without technology to help: you need to either send over a few meeting time options to a client and hope that they pick one before another meeting takes that spot, or you need to call and get a hold of them and check both of your calendars on the call.
 An easier way is to allow the client to self-serve on your calendar.
 Using appointment booking lets the client pick the time from your integrated Office 365 or Google calendar, and can also send reminder emails on your behalf.

 Sales and marketing will involve more automation in the future as it improves team communications, increases sales effectiveness to close deals, and saves time.
-Since these techniques are fairly new for some industries, you should consider whether making your sales team more effective overall will be one of the key ways you build your edge on your competitors.
+Since these techniques are fairly new for some industries, you should consider whether making your sales team more effective overall will be one of the key ways you build your edge over your competitors.